 The language we use is important.

-So, what language do you use to talk about a student’s disability?
+So, what language do you use to talk about a child’s disability?

-It is up to the young person and their family.
+It is up to the child and their family.
 Their preferences take priority over the recommendations below.

 Some families prefer a person-first approach, where you refer to the person before the disability—so ‘child with autism’.
 This puts the focus on the young person, rather than his or her disability.
 However, others may prefer identify-first language, so ‘autistic child’ rather than a ‘child with autism’.
 This can help individuals to claim their disabilities with pride.